-This topic will discuss what happens to your estate if you die without a will.
-A will is a document that says how you wish property to be divided after your death.
+This topic will discuss what happens to your estate (your assets and debts) if you die without a will.
+A will is a document that says how you wish property to be distributed after your death.

 In Alberta, if you die without a will or if you leave property that is not disposed of by will, the Wills and Succession Act determines what will happen to your property.
 If you die leaving children but no spouse, then everything is divided equally among your children.
 If any of your children died before you, but left children (your grandchildren) who survive you, are entitled to share the portion of your estate which your child would have received if he or she was alive.